DylanMKelly/python-challenge/README.md

 100 Days of Data: Data analysis from a CSV file in Python: https://www.100daysofdata.com/python-csv-data-analysis

-TA assistance (Sunil and Russell) with logic correction and formatting problems
+TA assistance (Sunil and Simon) with logic correction and formatting problems